databendlabs/databend-docs/docs/guides/80-benchmark/10-tpch.md

 ## Performance and Cost Comparison

-* **Databend saves approximately 67% in costs compared to Snowflake for Data Loading.**
+- **Data Loading Costs**: Databend achieves a **67% cost reduction** in data loading compared to Snowflake.
-* **For Query Execution, Databend is around 60% more cost-efficient than Snowflake.**
+- **Query Execution Costs**: Databend approximately **60% less expensive** for query execution than Snowflake.

 :::info Note

-There is no tuning involved in the benchmark.
-The results are based on the default settings of both Snowflake and Databend Cloud.
+For this benchmark, no special tuning was applied.
+Both Snowflake and Databend Cloud were used with their default settings.
-And remember, don't just take our word for it — you're encouraged to run and verify these results yourself.
+And remember, **don't just take our word for it — you're encouraged to run and verify these results yourself.**
 :::

 ### Data Loading Benchmark